yeungs/vs-2008/README.md

 Installs and configures Visual Studio 2008 + SP1.

 This includes all features of Visual Studio 2008 including the 64-bit C++ compiler.
-By default the 64-bit C++ compiler is not enabled for installation.
-No Documentation installed.
+The default Visual Studio 2008 installer does not enable the 64-bit C++ compiler installation.
+The "/full" option used here would enable 64-bit compile to install.
+No Documentation is installed.

-For some reason, the custom INI file for the silent install fails to launch due to dependencies.
-However, it launches fine if we don't use an INI file and therefore we did the /full install. :(
+For some reason, the custom INI file for the silent install fails to launch on Windows 8.1/Server 2012 R2 due to dependencies.
+However, it launches fine if we don't use an INI file and use the "/full" option. :(

-I also added a registry key to disable the Windows compatibility popup for SQL 2005 install since it is not supported on Windows 8.1 2012 R2.
+I added a registry key to disable the Windows compatibility popup for SQL 2005 install since it is not supported on Windows 8.1/Server 2012 R2.

 Our purpose was to run server configuration automation inside a corporate firewall with no internet connection for security reason. :(